Karto1000/CDDA-Map-Editor-v2/README.md

 > If you find any inconsistencies, please head over to
 > the [Issues](https://github.com/Karto1000/CDDA-Map-Editor-v2/issues) Page and submit a new issue after checking the
 > [Known Problems](#known-problems).

+### What tilesets are supported?

+This editor should support most non-iso tilesets, including but not limited to:

+- Altica
+- BrownLikeBears
+- ChibiUltica
+- Cuteclysm
+- GiantDays
+- LarwichOvermap
+- MshockXotto+
+- NeoDaysTileset
+- RetroDaysTileset
+- MSX++UnDeadPeopleEdition

 ### Known Problems